draggeta/AzureLab/ex3/README_EN.md

 ## NAT gateway deployment

-> **Note:** The NAT gateway is a zonal resource.
+> **NOTE:** The NAT gateway is a zonal resource.
 This means that each NGW is deployed in a single zone.
 For actual zone failure tolerance, you may need to [deploy multiple NGWs](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-availability-zones).

 We will deploy a `NAT gateway` (`NGW`) and attach it to the SD-WAN subnet. `NGWs` have the [benefit](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-gateway-resource) of creating NAT translation entries based on:
 * source IP